 Carefully select your landing page

 AdEspresso conducted a study of 752,626 Facebook ads and learned that digital marketers use specific, dedicated post-click landing pages for the post-click landing page:

 By linking your ad to a post-click landing page, you optimize the user’s post-click landing page because they see the specific offer that was advertised.
 For best results, message matching the ad headline, copy, and imagery to your post-click landing page reassures people they landed in the correct place.
 If you’re placing your ad in Facebook mobile, make sure your post-click landing page is optimized for mobile users.

 In the Proof ad below, clicking on “Learn More” takes the user directly to the corresponding post-click landing page where he or she can schedule a demo:

 The post-click landing page can also be optimized for a specific offer, like The Hoth does below:

 Facebook link ads can be optimized for post-click landing page views to ensure you target users who are likely to click on your ad and wait for your post-click landing page to load:

-When optimizing for link clicks, Facebook doesn’t take into account if a user waits for your page to load.
+When optimizing for link clicks, Facebook doesn’t consider if a user waits for your page to load.
 Therefore, you may not achieve your goal of attracting traffic to your post-click landing page or driving conversions.
 This is a bigger deal when you consider that 53% of users leave a page that takes more than 3 seconds to load on mobile.
 So, post-click landing page optimization for your Facebook ads can aid your marketing goals.